alex65536/parmpars/README.md

 * Support for adding constants and variable substitution (planned, but not implemented)

-* Independence from Testlib (though using ParmPars together with Testlib adds features like generatrive parameters)
+* Independence from Testlib (though using ParmPars together with Testlib adds features like generative parameters)

 ## Disadvantages